tobiaslabs/hunch/README.md

-# 🔎🩺 SearchMD
+# 🔎 Hunch

-Add powerful search to your Markdown content, using the power of AWS Lambda.
+Compiled search for your static Markdown files.

-> **NOTE:** This is a work in progress.
-I'm using it elsewhere in production, but still in the process of extracting it from that architecture.

-*(You can also add search in the browser, or in Cloudflare Worker, if your data set is small enough.)*
+*(Does not rely on disk access, so you can also use it in the browser or in Cloudflare Worker, if your data set is small enough.)*

-SearchMD supports these search features:
+Hunch supports these search features:

 - Full text lookup
   - To find records with `exact words` use `q=exact words`